thachmpham/thachmpham.github.io/md/gdb-ha-program.md

 When debugging entry point of a AMF application, we encounters the below problems:

 - The program starts as daemon via the command configured by attribute `saAmfCtRelPathInstantiateCmd` of class `SaAmfCompType`.
+- If the AMF operation cannot finished within `saAmfCtDefClcCliTimeout` of class `SaAmfCompType`, AMF will assume that the operation failed and stop it.
-- If the component does not register within the bellow attributes, AMF will automatically kill and restart the process.
+- If the component does not register within `saAmfCompInstantiateTimeout` of class `SaAmfComp`, AMF will automatically kill and restart the process.
-    - Attribute `saAmfCtDefClcCliTimeout` in class `SaAmfCompType`.
-Time unit is nanosecond.
-    - Attribute `saAmfCompInstantiateTimeout` in class `SaAmfComp`.

 ```sh